Strip deformations of decorated hyperbolic polygons

-\paragraph{Abstract.}In this paper we study the topology of the arc complexes of ideal (possibly once-punctured) hyperbolic polygons whose vertices are decorated with horoballs.
-We prove that the interiors of these finite arc complexes parametrise the open convex set of all uniformly lengthening infinitesimal deformations of the decorated hyperbolic metrics on these surfaces, motivated by the work of Danciger-Guéritaud-Kassel.
-This is done by using hyperbolic and parabolic strip deformations along arcs.
-Consequently, we get that the interior of these arc complexes are open balls of dimension one less than that of the deformation spaces of the polygons.
+\paragraph{Abstract.}In this paper we study the hyperbolic and parabolic strip deformations of ideal (possibly once-punctured) hyperbolic polygons whose vertices are decorated with horoballs.
+We prove that the interiors of their arc complexes parametrise the open convex set of all uniformly lengthening infinitesimal deformations of the decorated hyperbolic metrics on these surfaces, motivated by the work of Danciger-Guéritaud-Kassel.